andrewsunglaekim/js-scope-and-context/readme.md

 console.log(name); // errors
 ```

-### Block scope
+### Block scope (5/21)

 With the introduction of es6, we now have access to the `const` and `let` keywords.
 Variables instantiated with these keywords have block scope.
 Scope contained within `{}`.

 [According to MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block) JS leverages block statements "to group zero or more statements.
 The block is delimited by a pair of curly brackets".
-We've actually written blocks all the time, any time we write a for loop or a if statement, they are usually followed by some block.
+We write blocks all the time, any time we write a `for` loop or an `if` statement, they are usually followed by some block.
 Here's a simple block statement:

 ```js
 {